MiriPii/dicegame/README.md

 # Dicegame in Python

 This is a short dice game as requested for a trainee evaluation.
 The game is rather simple dice simulation, where user tries to quess the sum of two dice.

 Program is written in Python 3.5.1.
 Visuals were made with pygame 1.9.2.

 ### Installation

-1. Clone this repository, by running
+Clone this repository, by running:
 ```
 git clone https://github.com/MiriPii/dicegame.git
 ```
-2. You need pygame installed.
+Install pygame, if don't have it:

-Guidance for installing pygame can be found at: http://www.pygame.org/download.shtml
+Guidance for installing pygame can be found at:
+http://www.pygame.org/download.shtml

 ### Description